diegousdz/AI/README.md

 Steps to reproduce:

-0)Create a new folder named "Editor" under "Assets" folder.
-Then put the scripts ChatGPTForUnityEditorDavinci.cs and ChatGPTForUnityEditorTurbo.cs there.
+1)Create a new folder named "Editor" under "Assets" folder.
+Then put the scripts ChatGPTForUnityEditorDavinci.cs and/or ChatGPTForUnityEditorTurbo.cs there
-1) In a Unity scene, drag and drop either davinci003.cs or gptTurbo.cs to a game object.
+2) In a Unity scene, drag and drop either davinci003.cs or gptTurbo.cs to a game object.
-2) Paste your own API Key
+3) Paste your own API Key
-3) Write your prompt and hit the button for ask.
+4) Write your prompt and hit the button for ask.
-4) Wait for your answer!
+5) Wait for your answer!

 Shoutout to this video tutorial that served me as the template for my own implementation (gptTurbo.cs) https://www.youtube.com/watch?v=RRGtluRf7ys&ab_channel=UnityAdventure